Funniest/ Weirdest/ Ultra Brill Flags #1

 Bhutan

-I’ll be honest, I didn’t know anything about Bhutan until today.
-Here’s a brief info storm: landlocked state bordering India and China.
+Bhutan is a landlocked state bordering India and China.
 Business Week named it the 8th happiest country to live in the world.
-It’s mostly Buddhist and there’s about 750,000 people living in 18,000 square miles.
-Flag, boom:
+It’s mostly Buddhist, and there are roughly 750,000 people living in 18,000 square miles.

 Friesland – Netherlands

-I know the red things look like badly drawn hearts but they are in fact pompeblêden, or leaves of the yellow water-lily.
-Something to do with their maritime history blah, blah, blah…. pretty…..
+The red bits are pompeblêden, or leaves of the yellow water-lily.
+Something to do with their maritime history.

 Guam

-Guam is a US owned island in the Western Pacific.
-The USA saved them from the Japanese who occupied them for a couple of years in the 40’s and gave them a bit of a hard time, beheading and things.
-They have an annual national holiday called Liberation Day to celebrate their freedom thanks to the States.
-They could have put a bit more effort into the flag though tbh.
-Looks like a child did it in Paintbrush.
+Guam is a US-owned island in the Western Pacific.
+The USA saved them from the Japanese who occupied them for a couple of years in the 1940’s and gave them an incredibly hard time.

 Lombardy – Italy